ibm-build-lab/terraform-ibm-cloud-pak/examples/cp4aiops/README.md

 For more information on IBM Schematics, refer [here](https://cloud.ibm.com/docs/schematics?topic=schematics-get-started-terraform).

+## Requirements for AIOps

+Please ensure your cluster is setup to install AIManager and Eventmanager: `9` nodes.

+Current min spec requires:
+- 3 nodes for AIManager    @ 16x64
+- 6 nodes for EventManager @ 16x64

 ## Run using local Terraform Client

 For instructions to run using the local Terraform Client on your local machine go [here](../Using_Terraform.md)